Mary Celeste: Derelict

 Deveau returned to report these findings to Morehouse, who decided to bring the derelict into Gibraltar 600 nmi away.
 Under maritime law, a salvor could expect a substantial share of the combined value of rescued vessel and cargo, the exact award depending on the degree of danger inherent in the salvaging.
 Morehouse divided Dei Gratia's crew of eight between the two vessels, sending Deveau and two experienced seamen to Mary Celeste while he and four others remained on Dei Gratia.
-The weather was relatively calm for most of the way to Gibraltar, but each ship was seriously undercrewed and progress was slow.
+The weather was relatively calm for most of the way to Gibraltar, but each ship was seriously undermanned and progress was slow.
 Dei Gratia reached Gibraltar on December 12; Mary Celeste had encountered fog and arrived on the following morning.
 She was immediately impounded by the vice admiralty court to prepare for salvage hearings.
 Deveau wrote to his wife that the ordeal of bringing the ship in was such that "I can hardly tell what I am made of, but I do not care so long as I got in safe.
 I shall be well paid for the Mary Celeste."